Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

 # Deploy token wallet

+**In this section we will learn how to deploy a token wallet of an existing token root contract.**

 ::: info
 TON Solidity compiler allows specifying different parameters of the outbound internal message that is sent via external function call.
 Note, all external function calls are asynchronous, so callee function will be called after termination of the current transaction. `value`, `currencies`, `bounce` or `flag` options can be set.
 See [\<address>.transfer()](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#addresstransfer) where these options are described.&#x20;